 Worship

-Acolytes are students in junior high school and up who serve at the altar during worship.
-They lead processions carrying the cross and torches, help prepare the Table (altar) for Holy Communion and usher congregants to the altar for Communion.
-Acolytes make a commitment to serve and to work cooperatively with other worship leaders.
+Acolytes are youth and adults who serve at the altar during worship.
+They light the candles, lead processions carrying the cross and torches, help prepare the Table (altar) for Holy Communion and assist the priest during the service.
+There is no age restriction on being an acolyte!
+Both youth and adults can engage in this traditional act of service.

 Altar Guild

-The Altar Guild is responsible for preparing the altars of the church and chapel for all services.
-This includes the ordering of floral arrangements and the care of the linens, frontals, silver and other altar appointments.
+The Altar Guild is a group of parishioners who work to prepare the church for not only our weekly services, but for all special services throughout the year.
+Activities they are responsible include the ordering of floral arrangements and the care of the linens, frontals, silver and other altar appointments.
 The Altar Guild serves under the direction of the Rector.

 Eucharistic Ministers